 As Crete is south of mainland Greece, it is generally warmer, and spring temperatures are a lot more pleasant than summer highs.
 That said, some people find the sea quite cold even in June.

-Late spring might be the best time to visit Crete, especially for people who don’t like crowds.
+Late spring might be the best time to travel to Crete, especially for people who don’t like crowds.
 The days are long, people are friendly, and the island is preparing for the summer.

 And what is Crete like in autumn?